eger-geger/Selenium.HtmlElements.Net/README.md

 ```

-_PageObjectFactory_ is creating and initializing page objects.
+[PageObjectFactory](http://eger-geger.github.io/Selenium.HtmlElements.Net/class_html_elements_1_1_page_object_factory.html) is creating and initializing page objects.
 It is one of the core library components since it creates and recursively initializes all page objects in a given hierarchy.
 Page factory can initialize fields and properties which type is derived from _IWebElement_ or _IList<IWebElement>_.
 It can create (and initilize) page object of any type using default or custom constructor.
 It also provides few extension points.

-Default page factory implementation wraps raw web elements located in browser into proxy loading elements on demand and hanling _StaleElementReferenceExcetion_ by reloading the underlying element.
-It is possible to change how proxy is being created by implementing _IProxyFactory_ interface and how elements are loaded by implementing _ILoaderFactory_ interface.
-Also you can change the way how new page objects are being instantiated by overriding _CreatePageObjectInstance_ default factory method and how page object members are being initialized by overriding _CreateMemberInstance_ default factory method.
+Default page factory implementation wraps raw WebElements located in browser into proxy loading elements on demand and hanling _StaleElementReferenceExcetion_ by reloading the underlying element.
+It is possible to change how proxy is being created by implementing [IProxyFactory](http://eger-geger.github.io/Selenium.HtmlElements.Net/interface_html_elements_1_1_proxy_1_1_i_proxy_factory.html) interface and how elements are loaded by implementing [ILoaderFactory](http://eger-geger.github.io/Selenium.HtmlElements.Net/interface_html_elements_1_1_lazy_load_1_1_i_loader_factory.html) interface.
+Also it is possible to change the way how new page objects are being instantiated by overriding [CreatePageObjectInstance](http://eger-geger.github.io/Selenium.HtmlElements.Net/class_html_elements_1_1_abstract_page_object_factory.html#ae50af112bab9ed9f68b2df6c0be59553) default factory method and how page object members are being initialized by overriding [CreateMemberInstance](http://eger-geger.github.io/Selenium.HtmlElements.Net/class_html_elements_1_1_abstract_page_object_factory.html#aa7aecd99f56e12bdf1e4ee62d84575df) method.

 Please refer to API reference for more details.

 ## Standart HTML elements ##

 In addition to creatign your custom page objects you can use set predefined components which models commonly used DOM elements.
-Following components can be found in _HtmlElements.Elements_ namespace:
+Following components can be found in [HtmlElements.Elements](http://eger-geger.github.io/Selenium.HtmlElements.Net/namespace_html_elements_1_1_elements.html) namespace:

 * HtmlElement
 * HtmlLink